k9spud/appswipe/README.md

 chmod 0644 appswipe.tmp
 ```
 This feature may have security implications; it's use is optional.
-If you don't provide user write permission to the file
+If you don't provide your user writable permissions to the file
 `/etc/portage/package.accept_keywords/appswipe.tmp`, App Swipe will
 silently skip doing automatic keyword unmasking.